 5. Can I use the money for anything?

-An installment loan is a type of unsecured loan that can be used for any personal purpose, such as consolidating debts, paying for a vacation or home repairs., an installment loan has a fixed interest rate and set schedule payments based on your payroll.
+An installment loan is a type of unsecured loan that can be used for any personal purpose, such as consolidating debts, paying for a vacation, or home repairs., it has a fixed interest rate and set scheduled payments based on your payroll.

 When considering an installment loan, it’s important to ask yourself these five questions.
 By knowing the answers, you’ll be in a better position to decide if this type of loan is right for you.
 Before taking out any type of loan make sure you have read the fine print and completely understand all the terms of the agreement.
 Asking these five questions can help you determine if a short-term taking installment loan is the best option for your situation.